 - One parent/guardian per pediatric patient (overnight stays allowed)

-- One support person in the Birthing Center (overnight stays allowed)
+- Two support persons in the Birthing Center (overnight stays allowed) Effective March 22, 2021

 - One support person for surgery and procedure patients, including same day patients (must wait in patient room or car until patient returns to a room)